Your browser is out of date. To use this website, please update your browser or use a different device.

 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

-You can now use the new VA Video Connect App to connect with your doctor using a secure video connection.
-The next time you need to see the doctor, instead of going into the clinic, why not just fire up your smartphone or computer?
-Using the camera on your phone, computer, or tablet, the VA Video Connect app gives you direct, real-time access to your health care team.
-If you are a Veteran who receives VA health care, has an internet connection, and an email account, you may be able to use this app for your next appointment.
+Using the camera on your phone, computer, or tablet, the VA Video Connect App gives you direct, real-time access to your health care team.
+If you're a Veteran who receives VA health care, has an internet connection, and an email account, you may be able to use this app for your next appointment.

 How does VA Video Connect work?